r3sbarra/fastapi-blocks/README.md

 - [ ] Put more meaningful tests
 - [ ] Add command to setup templates/default
 - [ ] Add todos
+- [ ] Add some sort of security check